purescript-deprecated/purescript-node-fs-aff/README.md

 > [Node.FS][Node.FS] Wrappers for [purescript-aff][aff]

-The `Aff` monad let's you write async code with ease.
+The `Aff` monad lets you write async code with ease, and `node-fs-aff` lets you easily access the filesystem within `Aff`.

 #### Example